RSCJacksonLab/landscapy/docs/cookbook/accessibility/neutral-networks.md

 # Analyze neutral networks

 A neutral network is a connected component formed by represented edges whose endpoint fitness difference is no larger than a declared threshold.
+Neutral network analysis can provide insight on evolvability and mutational robustness.
+See, for example, REF_1, REF_2, ...
+REF_n.

 ## Input